Welcome to Junior Judo at Sydney University Judo Club.

 Junior Membership Fees

-SUJC Junior term membership is available for children under 16 years of age.
+SUJC Junior term membership (10 classes per term) is available for children under 16 years of age.

 Membership signup is online under http://www.susf.com.au/membership-explained.html .
 Please register your child by week 2 of the term, as Junior Members (U18) and select Judo Kids Term 1, 2, 3 or 4.